j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 This process can then repeat until the LLM has completed its task.
 It will then write the `Final Answer` part, this part contains the text that will be shown to the user.
 For example, "I'm done with X." and from here the conversation can continue as usual.
-Cool, we now have a way to let the LLM perform actions, but the question remains: how do you implement this?

-## TODO: better title
+That is the basic idea behind the REACT framework.
+Now, let's see how we can implement this.
+{{< figure src="images/react-framework-text-example.gif" caption="TODO" >}}

+## How do you force the agent to adhere to the REACT framework?

 When I started this project, I quickly learned that letting a LLM perform actions is not as easy as it sounds.
 Implementing the REACT framework is not that hard, but handling all the edge cases is.
 Most interestingly, all these edge cases arise if you are not explicit enough in your system prompt.
 It is just like telling a child to clean up its room.
 If you are not explicit enough, it will most likely misinterpret your instructions or, even worse, find a way to cheat.
+For example, one of my first prompts looked something like the prompt below.
-For example, one of my first prompts looked something like this:
+For example, one of my first prompts looked something like the prompt below.
+You don’t have to read it all, but it will give you an idea of how long a prompt can become if you have to explain all the rules and edge cases.

 ```python
 def create_system_prompt():